tommyhall/tommyhall.github.io/case-studies/singularity-university.md

 <div class="row case-study justify-content-center">
   <div class="col-12 col-sm-8 offset-sm-2">
     <div class="testimonial">
-      <p>"Tom and Jonathan are unbelievable at what they do.
+      <p>"Tom is unbelievable at what he does.
 Amazing, useful, and tangible recommends we can put into practice right now to achieve our desired goals.
-We'll definitely be working with these guys in the future."</p>
+We'll definitely be working with him in the future."</p>
+      <p><small>Adam Hofmann, <em>Directory of New Product Development</em></small></p>
     </div>
   </div>
 </div>